nodejs/node-report/MAINTAINER.md

 # Instructions for maintainers of the nodereport project

-## Publishing to the NPM registry
+## Publishing to the npm registry

-The nodereport project is published as an NPM native module
+The nodereport project is published as an npm native module

-For each publish to NPM:
+For each publish to npm:

  - update the version property in the package.json file, incrementing the major, minor and patch level as appropriate
  - update the CHANGES.md file with a list of commits since last release